241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot.md

 Here is an example:

     ```
-    I would like you to create a prompt that asks to generate SQL queries using the schema of the SalesLT table below, and to provide the result as "Summary" and "SQL Query."
+    I would like you to create a prompt that asks to generate SQL queries using the schema of the SalesLT database below, and to provide the result as "Summary" and "SQL Query."

-    I'm providing the SalesLT table schema below:
+    I'm providing the SalesLT database schema below:

     - Address (AddressID, AddressLine1, AddressLine2, City, StateProvince, CountryRegion, PostalCode, rowguid, ModifiedDate)
     - Customer (CustomerID, NameStyle, Title, FirstName, MiddleName, LastName, Suffix, CompanyName, SalesPerson, EmailAddress, Phone, PasswordHash, PasswordSalt, rowguid, ModifiedDate)